genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

-  The log-fold change is obtained by taking the logarithm of the fold change in base 2.
+  The log-fold change is obtained by taking the logarithm of the fold-change in base 2.

-  Log transformed values contains the same information as fold change but makes it more clear for interpretation because of symmetric values.
-Genes with positive log FC are considered to be up-regulated in the selected group, ones with negative log FC are down-regulated.

 - **log-expression**: log-transformed and normalised measure of gene expression.